Bumbling Around for Butterflies

 It might not have been a great year nationally, but we have actually done pretty well here in the garden.
 By the end of 2019 we had recorded 18 butterfly species in the garden in the 12 years or so we have lived here.
 In 2020 we were very pleased to add two more to that list.

 In the middle of July I was amazed to spot a Silver-washed Fritillary in the garden.
 It was a bit tatty and probably a bit lost, but you take what you can get with wildlife sightings!
 Having an overgrown, brambled covered garden had paid off.
-For once I even had the camera to hand, so snapped a few photos before dashing (artistic license here for the speed) back into the house shouting for Chris to come out and see.
-It moved from the brambles to a buddleia and we both managed a few more photos before it realised it probably wasn’t in the right place and flew off.
+For once I even had the camera to hand, so snapped a few photos before it disappeared.
+It moved from the brambles to a buddleia and I managed a few more photos before it realised it probably wasn’t in the right place and flew off.

 Seeing a Silver-washed Fritillary in our own garden was particularly enjoyable as, thanks to Covid, we hadn’t manage to get out to many of our usual places, so hadn’t seen them anywhere else this year.